Beee4life/action-logger/readme.txt

 You can override the default message with a variable.

 This is defined as this:
-[actionlogger message="did something on the website"]
+[actionlogger message=\"did something on the website\"]

 This will trigger a log entry with the following description:
 {user->display_name} did something on the website

 = Can I log my own custom action actions ? =

-Of course, that's the whole reason I wrote this plugin; 'to be able to log custom actions'.
+Of course, that\'s the whole reason I wrote this plugin; \'to be able to log custom actions\'.
 To use the logger, you need to add a piece of code on the place where you want the tracking to occur.
 This can be in a plugin or a theme.
 ActionLogger::al_log_user_action();

-To make sure your site won't break if you deactivate the plugin, wrap it in a `class_exists()` as follows: if ( class_exists( 'ActionLogger' ) ) {
+To make sure your site won\'t break if you deactivate the plugin, wrap it in a `class_exists()` as follows: if ( class_exists( \'ActionLogger\' ) ) {
     ActionLogger::al_log_user_action();
 }